There is a scary truth about online banking that consumers are quickly becoming aware of-antivirus software is no longer enough to protect them.

 This is a serious problem in need of a serious solution, and credit unions have an opportunity to lead the charge in this situation and ensure a safe online experience.

-By providing a personal credit card reader to members upon opening an issued credit card or account, credit unions can offer consumers a unique and unparalleled safe option to online banking and online shopping.
-By simply plugging in the device to members' personal computers, members can swipe their credit cards to log-in to their online banking account, or to make purchases just as they would at a store.
+By providing a personal credit card reader to members, credit unions can offer consumers a unique and unparalleled safe option to online banking and online shopping.
+Members can swipe their credit cards to log-in to their online banking account, or to make purchases just as they would at a store.

 As opposed to manually entering the credit card information into the designated fields on the checkout screen, the information is automatically populated with one swipe.
-The credit card information is safe from the moment members swipe their card because the credit card information is never stored on the member's computer.
+The data is safe from the moment members swipe their cards because the information is never stored on the member's computer.
 It is encrypted at the point of the device and then sent to the site.
-Because they secure sensitive data at the point of origin before it ever reaches the computer, personal credit card readers protect sensitive financial and personal information from endpoint threats such as keylogging, Spyware and Man-in-the-Browser.
+Because they secure sensitive data at the point of origin, personal credit card readers protect sensitive financial and personal information from endpoint threats such as keylogging, Spyware and Man-in-the-Browser.
 And better yet, they don't need to play catch-up as new threats emerge: they are secure by design.

-Personal credit card readers are critical in today's financial environment because Internet fraud and identity theft is a growing problem all around the world.
+Personal credit card readers are critical because Internet fraud and identity theft is a growing problem all around the world.
 Consumers need to protect their sensitive information and there is a growing demand to do so.
 Credit unions can help make that possible, thus giving them a competitive edge and gain new members.